 Kids go free at Westonbirt Arboretum (26 July – 2 September)

-Kids go free all summer long at this enchanting arboretum.
+Kids go free all summer long at this enchanting arboretum in beautiful Cotswold countryside.

 There is so much going on at Berkeley Castle this summer, the venue almost needs its own page!
-Encounter Tudor royalty Henry VIII, meet his Queen and watch Tudor dancing in the Great Hall (21 July) and step back in time as Thomas Cromwell welcomes court visitors and watch falconry displays (11 August).
-Kids will love seeing unicorns cantering to the castle on an exciting day of myths and legends (18 August) and see Georgian history in action when British, French and Jacobite forces descend on the castle (25-26 August).
-Watch magic shows, learn to walk the tightrope and juggle at their Jester Skills event (30 July, 6, 13, 20, 27 August) or allow your imagination to run wild as Cassandra captivates you with magical stories of old (27 July – 19 August).
-Meet the Castle’s chivalrous knight and learn all about his weapons and armour (31 July, 7, 14, 21, 28 August) or experience first-hand how knights were trained in the 15th century with breathtaking sword fighting shows (1 Sept).
+Encounter Tudor royalty (21 July) and watch falconry displays (11 August).
+See unicorns cantering to the castle on an exciting day of myths and legends (18 August), watch magic shows, learn to walk the tightrope and juggle at their Jester Skills event (30 July, 6, 13, 20, 27 August) or hear magical stories of old (27 July – 19 August).
+See their website for more info.

 Crane rides at M Shed (3-4, 10-11, 31 August, 1 September)